space-sh/space/doc/space-modules/how-space-modules-work.md

 Before passing over execution to the _build stage_, the `init stage` has setup a `script context`.
 This context contains the environment variables that are inherited from the shell and those which were defined on the command line using the `-e` switch.
 Also some other internal variables have been defined, such as `_VERSION`.

 The build process will load each node in series, starting with `/node1/`.
 After that, the _YAML_ document is read and all environment variables defined are extracted and applied onto the _script context_.
-A variable defined in the YAML document will overwrite a variable with the same name already existing in the _script context_, if not the _YAML_ respects the original value as default value, as:
+A variable defined in the YAML document will overwrite a variable with the same name already existing in the _script context_ (i.e. set using the -e switch or set by prior node target), if not the _YAML_ respects the original value as default value, as:
 ```yaml
 node1:
     _env: